-Brigham Young University Hawaii is on a 60-acre campus in a small town setting in Laie, Hawaii, not far from Honolulu.
+Brigham Young University Hawaii is on a 60-acre campus in the small town setting of Laie, Hawaii, not far from Honolulu.

+Interested in Greek life?
 Brigham Young University Hawaii does not have fraternities or sororities.

 Other popular student organizations at Brigham Young University Hawaii include Samoa Club, Hawaiian Club, Hong Kong Club and Japanese Club.

 Brigham Young University Hawaii students' favorite campus events are Culture Night, Foodfest and Songfest.